AM-AO/Cypress-sample-project-scripts/README.md

 Then:

-`cd maestra`
+`cd [folder]`

-Then checkout the relevant QA branch (for example, feature/QA-regression) using:
+Then checkout the relevant QA branch (for example, feature/regression-test-suite) using:

 `git checkout [branch]`